Frequently Asked Questions

 Students and employees must purchase their parking permits online through their MyParking account.

-Alumni with a current Alumni Association Membership Card qualify for an Alumni parking permit at a discounted rate.
+Alumni with a current Alumni Association membership card qualify for an Alumni parking permit at a discounted rate.
 Retirees are eligible to receive an Employee B parking permit at no charge.
 Emeriti Faculty are eligible to receive an Employee A permit at no charge.
 Qualified Alumni and Retirees may obtain the appropriate permit by visiting a Ximenes Avenue or Bauerle Road Garage cashier window.
 Proof of qualification required at time of purchase.

-If a vehicle is found parking on campus with a lost or stolen permit displayed, the vehicle is immediately immobilized (booted).
+If a vehicle is found parking on campus with a lost or stolen permit displayed, the vehicle is immobilized (booted).

 No one in Campus Services, nor any other university employee, is authorized to “take care of” a citation.
 All citation appeals must be filed online, and audits are conducted to ensure compliance.

+Report your UTSACard as lost/stolen as soon as possible.
 At the time of your report, your Dining Dollars and Rowdy Dollars will be frozen.
-A replacement card will be issued, at the cost of $10, and your remaining Dining Dollars and Rowdy Dollars will become available.
+A replacement card will be issued at the cost of $10 and your remaining Dining Dollars and Rowdy Dollars will become available.
 See UTSACard Policy for details.

-Contracts for Student Meal Plans are completed through ASAP.
+Contracts for student meal plans are completed through ASAP.
 Costs are assessed to the tuition and fees bill.
 Payments are accepted online or at a Fiscal Services Office.

 The 'Runner does not operate on the Downtown Campus.
 However, transit to and from the UTSA Main and Downtown campuses are available through VIA Metropolitan Transit.
-See Alternative Transportation for details.

-The 'Runner has a limited schedule during the summer.
-Visit The 'Runner Schedules for more information.
+The Runner has a limited schedule during the summer.
+Visit The Runner Schedules for more information.